OMF volunteers contribute to our mission in many valuable ways.

-We are currently recruiting WordPress, graphic designer, Social Media Ambassadors, translators, and marketing experts.
+We are currently recruiting WordPress, community organizers/fundraising, translators, and marketing experts.

 We are honored to highlight some of the dedicated, invaluable individual volunteers who help us shine.
 Whether you are listed here or chose to remain anonymous with your volunteerism, the OMF family thanks you!